aeternity/aepp-prototypes/README.md

 navigation: 4
 ---

-# Welcome to the æternity Prototypes
+# æternity Prototypes

+## Overview
-We publish concepts and prototypes of æpps that will run on the æternity blockchain.
-We work in with an iterative process that is build up by sprints, which last two weeks each.
-We document our progress and results per sprint.
-We encourage designers and developers to join the community.
+These are concepts and prototypes of æpps that will run on the æternity blockchain.
+They can be found in the [github repository](https://github.com/aeternity/aepp-prototypes).

+We work in an iterative process consisting of two week [sprints](http://searchsoftwarequality.techtarget.com/definition/Scrum-sprint), each lasting 2 weeks.

+We document our progress and results per sprint here.
+We encourage designers and developers to join the community by contributing pull requests.

-📱 Our æpps are designed mobile first
+📱 Our æpps are designed mobile first.
-📖 Everything we build is open source
+📖 Everything we build is open source.

 ## Quick access designs and styles in Zeplin
 All the designs are frequently updated in Zeplin Styleguide, where all the CSS Styles can be viewed.
 To receive access to the styleguide and the designs, send a request with your email address you used for your [Zeplin](https://zeplin.io/) account to ray@apeunit.com.

 ---

-# Getting started as a developer
+## Getting started as a developer

 Developers can make use of the existing open source æpps components and tools in the development repositories below.
 💳 **æpp Identity**: [Dev Repo](https://github.com/aeternity/aepp-identity)